Midwood, Brooklyn: Avalon Theater

 The Avalon Theater opened on January 25, 1928, and was located on Kings Highway at the southwest corner of East 18th Street.
 Originally built by a local Brooklyn company as the Piccadilly, it was sold prior to opening to Loews Theaters, which changed the name to Avalon.
 Designed by Samuel Cohen, the combined auditoriums (the main or lobby floor and the upstairs or balcony) seated 2,119 which included on the lobby floor a separate seating for children.
 It also featured a Robert Morton theatre pipe organ.
 Within a year of opening, it became part of the Century Theatres chain.

 The theater closed in 1982, and the building now houses a Walgreens on the ground floor, and offices on the upper floors.

 East Midwood

 The area east of Ocean Avenue is also known as "East Midwood".
 The volunteer ambulance service serving Midwood is Flatbush Hatzoloh.
-The nearest hospitals are New York Presbyterian Community Hospital and Mount Sinai, both on Kings Highway.
+The nearest hospitals are Maimonides Midwood Community Hospital (formerly New York Community Hospital) and Mount Sinai Brooklyn, both on Kings Highway.
 Both are certified "9-1-1 FDNY-EMS" receiving emergency facilities.
 One of Brooklyn's last remaining farms was located on the site of the apartment complex at 1279 East 17th St. (just north of Ave.
 M) until it was torn down in the mid-1960s.